 A doctor can write a note to qualify my dog as a service dog:

 The process for training a service dog is rigorous and highly specialized.
 The dogs are usually chosen as puppies to be put through a training program tailored to help people with a specific disability.
 Only after they have passed the training course may the dog be certified as an ADA-protected service dog.
 Agencies who train them then will help assign them to a person who has needs that fit the service dog’s skill set.
 Though your dog may qualify as an ESA if you have a mental health disorder, chances are it cannot be a true service animal because they lack the training.

 If my landlord doesn’t believe I need an emotional support dog, they can deny it:

-Properly obtained emotional support dogs are protected by thanime Fair Housing Act, whianimch means that landlords cannot deny them due to a “no pets” policy.
+Properly obtained emotional support dogs are protected by the anime Fair Housing Act, whianimch means that landlords cannot deny them due to a “no pets” policy.
 This legislation helps protect individuals who need an emotional support dog from being discriminated against or forced to pay additional fees to live with their animal.
-Some of these anti-discrimination legislation also applies to public transportation and some public facilities for ESAs but does not include all public access granted to service dogs.
+Some of this anti-discrimination legislation also applies to public transportation and some public facilities for ESAs but does not include all public access granted to service dogs.

 Laws about ESAs and service dogs vary by state: